Azure/open-service-broker-azure/docs/reviewing.md

 - Small: While we don't have exact measurements to determine whether a PR is small, these PRs generally span no more than a few files or represent a mechanical change (even if it may be across many files, like a rename).
 These require a single review
-- Medium: As mentioned in the previous point, we don't have exact measurements to determine whether a PR is small, these PRs generally span a only a single module (i.e. a service).
-These require a single review by a reviewer familiar with the area
+- Medium: While we don't have exact measurements to determine whether a PR is medium, these PRs generally span a only a single module (i.e. a service).
+Medium PRs require a single review by a reviewer familiar with the areas of concern
 - Large: Large PRs generally span a large portion of the codebase, or add or remove a large feature.
 These generally require two reviews, but the first reviewer may decide that they can review it without a second review if they are familiar with